 A series where we highlight a member of our Minted artist community.
-Featured this month: artist and illustrator Marta Spendowska, who is from Poland and currently lives in Green Bay, WI.
+Featured this month: painter Natalie Groves, who lives with her husband and daughter in Exira, Iowa.

 How did you end up doing what you’re doing now?